snail007/gmc/README.md

 | doc.go | description of package |
 | README.md | testing and benchmarkresult must be include |

-You can reference the package sync/gpool to get more infomation about code specification.
+You can reference the package sync/gpool to get more information about code specification.